mlytics/mly-stream-sdk-guide/Web SDK/Introduction.md

 ## Video players

 Mlytics SDK currently supports several well-known video players.
-For the best experience, we suggest the version of each video player as following:
+For the best experience, we recommend using the following versions of each video player:

 | Video Player | Supported Version       |
 | :----------- | :---------------------- |